dart-lang/site-www/src/_guides/language/sound-problems.md

 {% endprettify %}

 {{site.alert.tip}}
-  Consider enforcing with the analyzer that generic type arguments must be specified.
-This can be done by enabling the `strict-raw-types` language warning within your `analysis_options.yaml`:
+  Consider using the analyzer in _strict raw types_ mode, which ensures that your code uses generic type arguments.
+  Here's an example of specifying strict raw types in your project's `analysis_options.yaml` file:

   ```yaml
   analyzer: